23 Mar Pronouncing the Glottal Stop in English

 Adele Often Pronounces t As A Glottal Stop

-Adele often uses a glottal stop instead of the letter t.
+Adele often uses a glottal stop instead of [t].
 This is very common in her regional London accent.
-The glottal stop is a sound which is produced by closing the space between the vocal folds (which act like lips).
+The glottal stop is a sound that is produced by closing the space between the vocal folds.
 When a speaker blocks air between the vocal folds and then releases it, you hear a glottal stop.

 How To Pronounce The Glottal Stop Sound